briardew/codas/README.md

 `gsiparm.anl`, and `gsidiags.rc`.
 The easiest approach is to use existing entries as a guide.

+## Outputs
+Most fields are typical GCM outputs but with assimilation.
+Assimilation-specific collections are

+| `bkg.sfc`  | 2D background fields for the surface (met only)
+| `bkg.eta`  | 3D background fields for the atmosphere (met only)
+| `cbkg.eta` | 3D background fields for the atmosphere (constituents)
+| `ana.eta`  | 3D analysis fields (all analyzed variables from met + tracers)

+The `diag_*.bin` files are temporary and used to construct ODS files.

-## ODS files
+### ODS files
-GSI outputs diagnostics in netCDF files called ODS files because of their extension.
+ODS files are a special output of GSI showing per-sounding values and metadata, and are thus not gridded.
+These files are netCDF and named ODS due to their extension (if this makes no sense, you're on the right track).
+Soundings are laid out in two-dimensional blocks that can be reshaped into column-major? vectors.
 Make sure to use the `qcexcl` flag: `0` means obs was assimilated, `2` means it was rejected for assimilation but still deemed good by the data provider, and `-127` means it was not considered for assimilation.

 ## Downloading and compiling CoDAS (optional)
 **This is outdated, keeping here as a reminder to update to git.**